xinwenfu/VChat_DEP/README.md

       ![Enable PAE/NX](Images/EnableNX.png)

 ### No-DEP Pre-Exploitation
-This section covers the compilation process, and use of the VChat Server.
-We include instructions for both the original VChat code which was compiled with MinGW and GCC on Windows, and the newly modified code that can be compiled with the Visual Studio C++ compiler.
-This does not differ from the previously discussed methods as we are not enabling any security features.
+This section covers the compilation process and use of the VChat Server.
+We include instructions for both the original VChat code, which was compiled with MinGW and GCC on Windows, and the newly modified code, which can be compiled with the Visual Studio C++ compiler.
+This does not differ from the previously discussed methods, as we are not enabling any security features.

 #### Visual Studio
 1. Open the [Visual Studio project](https://github.com/DaintyJet/vchat-fork/tree/main/Server/Visual%20Studio%20Projects/DLL/Essfun) for the *essfunc* DLL.